Season one of The Mandalorian is over, but we're looking forward to what's next in The Mandalorian Season 2.

 The answer is, right now, we have many more questions than we have concrete answers.
 That said, come along as we dig into what we do know, explore some of the questions we have, and speculate, wildly or otherwise, about what the future of the series may hold in The Mandalorian Season 2.

-This indicates a couple of things.
-First, that a second season was likely in the works from the beginning.
+In order to get into production so fast, The Mandalorian season 2 was likely in the works from the beginning.
 Again, not much of a shock.
 Barring all but the most stunning debacle, we were likely always in for this.

 Who Will Return for Season 2 of The Mandalorian?